 So your loved ones are getting older and life is getting a bit more complicated than it used to be.
 Maybe their vision is getting worse, maybe they have more aches and pains than they did before, and maybe it’s more difficult to walk up and down the stairs.
 Some elderly people can also suffer from dementia, which might cause them to accidentally leave the stove on or other dangerous mistakes.

-The effects of aging can be worrisome, especially for people who want to make sure the seniors in their lives are healthy.
-If the older adult doesn’t live in a senior home, family members often have to make sure their house is set up in a way for seniors to live as comfortably as possible.
+The effects of aging can be worrisome, especially for the senior’s loved ones.
+If the elder adult doesn’t live in a nursing home, family members often have to make sure their house is set up so that they can live comfortable and safe lives.

 Why Assessing Home Safety Is Vital for Older Adults

 Okay, so perhaps your Grandpa’s health is right as rain and you’re not worried about him in the slightest.
-He’s 70-years-old running marathons and doing CrossFit twice a week.
+He’s 70 years old and still runs marathons and does CrossFit twice a week.
 You’re not worried about him at all.

-Of course, the risk of falls aren’t the only thing to worry about.
+Of course, the risk of falling isn’t the only thing to worry about.
 When it comes to quality of life for older adults, we have to be mindful of what medications they are using.
-We have to make sure they have the right health devices and buy them safe appliances.
-We should question the accessibility of each room in the house…. and this is all just the start of it.
+We have to make sure they have the right health devices and safe appliances, starting off with their homes.

 Room-by-Room Safeguarding for the Elderly